 - Starbucks Community Store program aims to assist local non-profit organizations in their efforts to provide education and training to achieve poverty eradication for the young segment of population.
-The company has risen more than USD 900,000 since its launch in 2011.
+The company plans to open 100 Community Stores by the end of 2025.

 - Starbucks has cooperated with non-profit organizations, community leaders and organizational stakeholders to provide more than 520,000 hours of volunteering service around the globe.

 - The global coffeehouse chain runs FoodShare food donation program in all company operated stores in US and Canada.
 10.4 million and 1.2 million meals were donated in US and Canada respectively in FY21.

 - Starbucks College Achievement Plan is an education program that allows employees to obtain online degrees from Arizona State University.
 Approximately 2500 employees earned their degrees via this program in FY21 alone

 - It has been noted that “at the height of the global financial crisis, when other companies were cutting HR costs wherever they could, Starbucks invested in staff training, including coffee tastings and courses that ultimately qualified for credit at higher education institutions”